In ‘Which Colour?’, the poetry of ordinary Muslim lives

 The Shah Rukh Khan starrer Pathaan has set the box office on fire, re-ignited the actor’s career and sparked off punditry on its political subtext.
 Meanwhile, a young director named after the Hindi movie icon has made a compelling film about the quotidian lives of Muslims in Ahmedabad’s Kalupur neighbourhood.

-Shahrukhkhan Chavada’s Which Colour? unfolds over the course of a day and a half.
-Arranged around the namaz that is offered five times a day, the 96-minute film revolves around a working-class man’s attempt to buy an autorickshaw, his home-bound wife, their two children, the wife’s affluent sister and the children’s grandparents.
+Shahrukhkhan Chavada’s Kayo Kayo Colour? – the English title is Which Colour? – unfolds over the course of a day and a half.
+Arranged around the namaz that is offered five times a day, the 96-minute film revolves around a working-class man’s attempt to buy an autorickshaw, his home-bound wife, their two children, the husband’s affluent sister and the children’s grandparents.

 Chavada, who has also written and shot the Hindi-language film, uses long takes and unprofessional actors to examine a family tackling matters big and small.
-Events take place in 2016, in a city that was the site of horrific communal violence in 2002.
+Events take place in 2016.

 Raziya and Razaak squabble about Razaak’s obsession with the autorickshaw.
 Their daughter Ruba covets an expensive beverage.
 Her brother Faiz gets ragged by his friends.
 Ruba spends some time with her grandparents.
-Raziya’s wealthier sister offers advice on how Raziya’s family should seek a living.
+Razaak’s wealthier sister offers advice on how his family should seek a living.

 “Films with Muslim characters usually show them in a poor light or as victims, but the human in between these depictions has not been represented,” Chavada told Scroll.
 “I wanted to show how Muslims live.
 I wanted to explore an honest representation and a routine life.”